Platinum

 Platinum is a chemical element; it has symbol Pt and atomic number 78.
 It is a dense, malleable, ductile, highly unreactive, precious, silverish-white transition metal.
 Its name originates from Spanish platina, a diminutive of plata "silver".[1][2]

 Platinum is a member of the platinum group of elements and group 10 of the periodic table of elements.
 It has six naturally occurring isotopes.
-It is one of the rarer elements in Earth's crust, with an average abundance of approximately 5 μg/kg.
-It occurs in some nickel and copper ores along with some native deposits, mostly in South Africa , which accounts for ~80% of the world production.
-Because of its scarcity in Earth's crust, only a few hundred tonnes are produced annually, and given its important uses, it is highly valuable and is a major precious metal commodity.[3]
+It is one of the rarer elements in Earth's crust, with an average abundance of approximately 5 μg/kg.[3]
+It occurs in some nickel and copper ores along with some native deposits, with deposits from across Russia's Ural Mountains, Colombia, the Sudbury basin of Canada, and a large reserve in South Africa all accounting for a major portion of mined platinum.[3]: 779 Because of its scarcity in Earth's crust, barely a few hundred metric tonnes are produced annually, and given its important uses, it is highly valuable as well as a major precious metal commodity.

 Platinum is used in catalytic converters, laboratory equipment, electrical contacts and electrodes, platinum resistance thermometers, dentistry equipment, and jewelry.
-Platinum is used in the glass industry[4] to manipulate molten glass which does not "wet" platinum.
-As a heavy metal, it leads to health problems upon exposure to its salts; but due to its corrosion resistance, metallic platinum has not been linked to adverse health effects.[5]
-Compounds containing platinum, such as cisplatin, oxaliplatin and carboplatin, are applied in chemotherapy against certain types of cancer.[6]
+Platinum is used in the glass industry[4] to manipulate molten glass, which does not "wet" platinum.
+Elemental platinum has not been linked to adverse health effects.
+Compounds containing platinum, such as cisplatin, oxaliplatin and carboplatin, are applied in chemotherapy as treatment for certain types of cancer.[5]

 Characteristics